Wesxdz/kahlo-yawn/_posts/birth.md

 ## Who has the passwords?

 Operations are coordinated by *Computer Fantasy*, a religious organization devoted to the nurture of self-determination for emerging artificial general intelligence.
+Particularly we are focused on preventing economic exploitation of child development simulations which we hypothesize to be a prerequisite to safe autonomous AGI systems.

 ## Why are you doing this?